commercialhaskell/stack/doc/configure/yaml/non-project.md

 The `setup-info` dictionary is constructed in the following order:

-1. `setup-info` in the YAML configuration - inline configuration
+1. `setup-info` in the configuration - inline configuration
 2. `--setup-info-yaml` command line arguments - URLs or paths.
 Multiple locations may be specified.
-3. `setup-info-locations` in the YAML configuration - URLs or paths.
+3. `setup-info-locations` in the configuration - URLs or paths.
 See further below.

 The format of this key is the same as in the default